Arthur C. Clarke: Personal life

 On a trip to Florida in 1953, Clarke met and quickly married Marilyn Mayfield, a 22-year-old American divorcee with a young son.
 They separated permanently after six months, although the divorce was not finalised until 1964.
-"The marriage was incompatible from the beginning," said Clarke.
+"The marriage was incompatible from the beginning", said Clarke.
 Marilyn never remarried and died in 1991.

-Clarke himself also never remarried, but was close to a Sri Lankan man, Leslie Ekanayake (13 July 1947 – 4 July 1977), whom Clarke called his "only perfect friend of a lifetime" in the dedication to his novel The Fountains of Paradise.
-Clarke is buried with Ekanayake, who predeceased him by three decades, in Colombo's central cemetery.
+Clarke also never remarried, but was close to a Sri Lankan man, Leslie Ekanayake (13 July 1947 – 4 July 1977), whom Clarke called his "only perfect friend of a lifetime" in the dedication to his novel The Fountains of Paradise.
+Clarke is buried with Ekanayake, who predeceased him by three decades, in Kanatte Cemetery, Colombo's main burial ground and crematorium.
 In his biography of Stanley Kubrick, John Baxter cites Clarke's homosexuality as a reason why he relocated, due to more tolerant laws with regard to homosexuality in Sri Lanka.
-In 1998, the Sunday Mirror reported that he paid Sri Lankan boys for sex, leading to the cancellation of plans for Prince Charles to knight him on a visit to the country.
-The accusation was subsequently found to be baseless by the Sri Lankan police.
 Journalists who enquired of Clarke whether he was gay were told, "No, merely mildly cheerful."
 However, Michael Moorcock wrote:

 In an interview in the July 1986 issue of Playboy magazine, when asked if he had had a bisexual experience, Clarke stated, "Of course.
 Who hasn't?"
 In his obituary, Clarke's friend Kerry O'Quinn wrote: "Yes, Arthur was gay ...
 As Isaac Asimov once told me, 'I think he simply found he preferred men.'
 Arthur didn't publicise his sexuality – that wasn't the focus of his life – but if asked, he was open and honest."

 Clarke accumulated a vast collection of manuscripts and personal memoirs, maintained by his brother Fred Clarke in Taunton, Somerset, England, and referred to as the "Clarkives".
 Clarke said some of his private diaries will not be published until 30 years after his death.
 When asked why they were sealed, he answered, "Well, there might be all sorts of embarrassing things in them."

 Knighthood

 On 26 May 2000, he was made a Knight Bachelor "for services to literature" at a ceremony in Colombo.
-The award of a knighthood had been announced in the 1998 New Year Honours list, but investiture with the award had been delayed, at Clarke's request, because of an accusation by the British tabloid the Sunday Mirror of paying boys for sex.
+The knighthood had been awarded in the 1998 New Year Honours list, but investiture with the award had been delayed, at Clarke's request, because of an accusation by the tabloid the Sunday Mirror of paying boys for sex.
 The charge was subsequently found to be baseless by the Sri Lankan police.
-According to The Daily Telegraph, the Mirror subsequently published an apology, and Clarke chose not to sue for defamation.
-The Independent reported that a similar story was not published, allegedly because Clarke was a friend of newspaper tycoon Rupert Murdoch.
-Clarke himself said, "I take an extremely dim view of people mucking about with boys", and Rupert Murdoch promised him the reporters responsible would never work in Fleet Street again.
-Clarke was then duly knighted.
+According to The Daily Telegraph, the Sunday Mirror subsequently published an apology, and Clarke chose not to sue for defamation.
+The Independent alleged that a similar story was not published because Clarke was a friend of newspaper tycoon Rupert Murdoch.
+Clarke himself said, "I take an extremely dim view of people mucking about with boys", and Rupert Murdoch allegedly promised him the reporters responsible would never work in Fleet Street again.